Littoral combat ship: Revised requirements and designs

 This new SSC was projected to cost $60–$75 million more than a Flight 0 LCS, with procurement beginning by 2019.
 Hagel also directed the Navy to study which improvements could be fitted to completed and incomplete LCSs.
 This new design would decision prioritize surface and submarine defenses over anti-aircraft or missile defense, which would be left instead to large surface combatants.
 Contrary to industry submissions and advice from naval experts, vertical launch systems were not included in the new designs for reasons of weight and cost.

 In January 2015, the Navy announced that the up-gunned LCS would be reclassified as a frigate.
 Hull designations were changed from LCS to FF, including LCSs back-fitted with modifications.
 The Navy planned to start upgrading existing and incomplete LCSs before 2019.
 To free up weight for the new systems, the frigates removed LCS equipment that was no longer needed, such as the handling equipment needed to launch and recover the RMMV for the MCM mission package.
 To accommodate the changes while using the same hull designs, the original LCS high sprint speed was dropped.
 The LCS' two 11-meter RHIBs were replaced with two 7-meter equivalents.

-A report released in September 2015 indicated that the first 24 ships would retain the basic design principles of the LCS program, with upgrades where needed.
-This group would be considered "Block 0" and also retain the "LCS" designation, for the time being.
-Ships 25 through 32, "Block 1" would include significant upgrades and design changes, inline with the intended capabilities of the last 20 ships of the total 52-ship procurement, these being the new "Fast Frigate" class as designated by then Secretary of the Navy Ray Mabus.
+A September 2015 report indicated that the first 24 ships would retain the basic design principles of the LCS program, with upgrades where needed.
+This group would be considered "Block 0" and retain the "LCS" designation, for the time being.
+Ships 25 to 32, "Block 1" would include significant upgrades and design changes, inline with the intended capabilities of the last 20 ships of the total 52-ship procurement, these being the new "Fast Frigate" class as designated by then Secretary of the Navy Ray Mabus.
 The new frigates would be larger, with increased defensive and survivability capabilities.